accessible-ui/slider/README.md

 An accessible and versatile slider component for React.
 These components are touchable and keyboard navigable.

-This library contains components for single-thumb sliders, though you could feasibly fashion a two-thumb slider from what's here.
+This library contains components for single-thumb sliders out of the box, though you could feasibly fashion a dual-thumb slider from what's here.

 ## Quick Start